-Your hearing aids can be controlled from your smartphone or Remote Control, However, in some areas you are requested to turn off wireless communication.
+Your hearing aids can receive wireless signals.
+For example, they can be controlled from your mobile device or remote control.
+Information transmission can also take place between your hearing aids.
+However, in some areas you are requested to turn off wireless communication.